2 Manufacturers Offer Above-Average Dividend Yields and 15%-Plus 12-Month Asset Appreciation

 Two manufactures of diversified machinery increased their share prices more than 15% over the past 12 months and offer dividend yields that are more than twice the sector average.

-Both companies have rewarded their shareholders with long-term growth of annual dividend payouts and their current dividend yields exceed their respective yield averages over the past five-years.
+Both companies have rewarded their shareholders with long-term growth of annual dividend payouts and their current dividend yields exceed their respective average dividend yields over the past five-years.
 Steady asset appreciation has complemented the rising dividend income over the past several years for each company.

 The ex-dividends for these stocks are in mid-to-late September with pay dates following closely thereafter in early October.